vinesmsuic/Depth-Cameras/InstallationGuide.md

 ### Install Intel RealSense SDK

+Intel RealSense update insanely quick so I would not recommend using a script to install it.

 #### on Linux Computers
 See [https://github.com/IntelRealSense/librealsense/blob/master/doc/distribution_linux.md](https://github.com/IntelRealSense/librealsense/blob/master/doc/distribution_linux.md)

 #### on Nvidia Jetson

 Here is a script to build realsenseSDK on the Nvidia JetsonNX.

 ```shell